job/aclhound/DOCUMENTATION.md

     * ios
     * asa
     * junos
 *   transport, this defines how ACLhound should connect to the device to deploy ACLs.
-There's 2 options here: telnet &amp; ssh
+There are 2 options here: telnet &amp; ssh
-*   save_config, this defines wether you want to save the configuration onto the device after a deployment has been done.
+*   save_config, this defines whether you want to save the configuration onto the device after a deployment has been done.
 There's 2 options here: true & false.
 If not specified, it defaults to false.
 *   include statements, these mention the policies that you would like to put on the devices.
 Multiple entries are allowed here.

 Example device file: